-Full Course Title: BA (Hons) Hospitality Management and Leadership - 3 years
+Full Course Title: BA (Hons) Hospitality Management and Leadership - 4 years

-23/24 Awarded by University for the Creative Arts Taught by University for the Creative Arts/ London College of Contemporary Arts Location Sceptre Court, London Language English Duration 3 years Full-time - Entry Criteria 3 years Full-time - 112 UCAS tariff points from accepted qualifications, or: Access to HE Diploma (QAA approved) with 60 credits overall and 45 credits at Level 3 112 UCAS tariff points from an accredited Access to Higher Education Diploma in appropriate subject 112 new UCAS tariff points, see accepted qualifications Pass at Foundation Diploma in Art & Design (Level 3 or 4) Distinction, Merit, Merit at BTEC Extended Diploma Merit at UAL Extended Diploma 27-30 total points in the International Baccalaureate Diploma with at least 15 IB points at Higher level, see more information about IB entry requirements.
-And four GCSE passes at grade A-C and/or grade 4-9 including English (or Functional Skills English/Key Skills Communication Level 2).
-Other relevant and equivalent Level 3 UK and international qualifications are considered on an individual basis, and we encourage students from diverse educational backgrounds to apply.
+A The conference of the Arts Awarded by University for the Creative Arts Taught by University for the Creative Arts/ London College of Contemporary Arts Location Sceptre Court, London Language English Duration 4 years Full-time - With Foundation Year Entry Criteria Portfolios are not compulsory for the four-year option - however, if you do have some work, you'd like to share with us, this would be very welcome The standard entry requirements for this course are: 64 UCAS tariff points from accepted qualifications, or Pass at Foundation Diploma in Art & Design (Level 3 or 4), or Merit, Pass, Pass at BTEC Extended Diploma, or Pass at UALAB Extended Diploma, or 64 UCAS tariff points from an accredited Access to Higher Education Diploma in appropriate subject, or A minimum of 24 points in the International Baccalaureate, see more information about IB entry requirements And 4 GCSE passes at grade A-C and/or grade 4-9 including Functional Skills English/Key Skills Communication Level 2.
+Other relevant and equivalent level 3 UK and international qualifications are considered on an individual basis, and we encourage students from diverse educational backgrounds apply.
 If your first language is not English, you will need an IELTS score of 6.0 or equivalent.
-If you require a visa to study in the UK, you will also need a minimum score of 5.5 in each individual component. minimum score of 5.5 in each individual component.To see the accepted QCF qualifications, visit: http://uca.ac.uk/study/accepted-qualifications/ We occasionally make offers which are lower than the standard entry criteria, to students who have faced difficulties that have affected their performance and who were expected to achieve higher results.
-Recognition/Accreditation N/A Regulation The University for the Creative Arts and its courses are regulated by the Office for Students.
-This course has been designed in line with Sector Recognised
+If you require a visa to study in the UK, you will also need a minimum score of 5.5 in each individual component.
+To see the accepted QCF qualifications, visit: http://uca.ac.uk/study/accepted-qualifications/ We occasionally make offers which are lower than the standard entry criteria, to students who have faced difficulties that have affected their performance and who were expected to achieve higher results.
+Recognition/Accreditation N/A

-Standards and reference points, including the Subject Benchmark Statement: Events, Hospitality, Leisure, Sport and Tourism For further information about how the course is quality assured see UCA's Quality Assurance Handbook.
+Regulation The University for the Creative Arts and its courses are regulated by the Office for Students.
+This course has been designed in line with Sector Recognised Standards and reference points, including the Subject Benchmark Statement: Events, Hospitality, Leisure, Sport and Tourism For further information about how the course is quality assured see UCA's Quality Assurance Handbook.